Where: Located on the southern end of St. Pete Beach, south of the historic Don Cesar Hotel, Pass-a-Grille stretches for

 Above: Electronic parking pay station and dune crossover.

-If you get hungry or thirsty, you can get something to eat right on the beach at the Seaside Grille, or try one of the restaurants across the
+If you get hungry or thirsty, you can get something to eat right on the beach at the Seaside Grille, or try one

-street on 9th Avenue, or 8th Avenue.
-The Hurricane restaurant is one of the most popular.
-It's a huge 3 story wooden building.
-It has a top deck
+of the restaurants across the street on 9th Avenue, or 8th Avenue.
+The Hurricane restaurant is one of the most

-where you can get a good view of the beach and is popular for sunset watching while sipping your favorite drink.
+popular for sunset watching while sipping your favorite drink.

 Above: Gulf front dining at the Seaside Grille.